 plan for reconnection and reconciliation with the family;

-facilitate an active connection between parents and children;
+facilitate an active connection between parents and children/youth; and

-provide family support and strengthening services.
+provide or arrange services designed to stabilize and strengthen the family.

-Interpretation: In cases where the child is a victim of human trafficking, it is important to be aware that the child’s parent or caregiver may be the trafficker or complicit in the trafficking.
+Interpretation: In cases where the child/youth is, or is suspected to be, a victim of human trafficking, it is important to be aware that their parent or caregiver may be the trafficker or complicit in the trafficking.
 In such cases, determining appropriate family supports and level of involvement should include the input of the child, as well as child welfare and law enforcement systems.

+Note: See SH 11.05 for more information about the support that should be provided when children/youth are leaving shelter and returning to their families.

+NA The organization only serves children who have been placed by a public child welfare agency, and the child welfare agency is responsible for facilitating family involvement and contact.

-FP SH 9.04
+FP SH 10.04

-Personnel who directly supervise school-age children and youth provide continuous coverage 24 hours a day, and
+The organization promotes appropriate supervision by ensuring:

+personnel provide continuous 24-hour supervision for all children and youth; and

-the adult-child ratio is 1:4 when children under school age are in the service population.
+the adult-child ratio facilitates appropriate supervision, and does not exceed 1:4 when children younger than school age are in the service population.

-SH 9.05
+SH 10.05